-The Department conducts bridge condition surveys using the National Bridge Inspection Standards to determine condition ratings.
+The Department conducts bridge condition surveys using the National Bridge Inspection (NBI) Standards to determine condition ratings.
 Each bridge is inspected at least once every two years.
 During the inspection process, the major components, such as deck, superstructure, and substructure, are assigned a condition rating.
 The condition rating ranges from 0 to 9.
 A rating of 8 to 9 is very good to excellent, which indicates that no repairs are necessary.
 A rating of 5 to 7 is fair to good, which indicates that minor repairs are required.
 A rating below 5 identifies bridges needing major repairs or replacement.
 A rating of 4 or less indicates a condition of poor to failing and requires urgency in making repairs.
 A rating of 2 requires closure of the bridge, while a rating of 1 is used for a bridge that is closed.
 A rating of 0 means the bridge is beyond repair.
 The standard is to ensure that 90% of all System bridges achieve a rating of 5 or better.
+In fiscal year 2014, the Systems' methodology for reporting bridge structures having a condition rating of either excellent or good were revised to be consistent with NBI standards.

 Pollution Remediation Program - The System's eight service plazas have groundwater and soil contamination related to fuel tank leakages.
 These sites were accepted into the Florida Department of Environmental Protection's Early Detection Incentive Program in the late 1980's, which provided funding for all pollution remediation efforts through fiscal year 2009.
 In fiscal year 2009, the System entered into an agreement with a new lessee for the operations of the service plazas.
-Under the new lease agreement, the System legally obligated itself to commence pollution remediation related to the fuel tank leakages as discussed in Note 15 to the financial statements.
+Under the new lease agreement, the System legally obligated itself to commence pollution remediation related to the fuel tank leakages as discussed in Note 17 to the financial statements.
 These expenses do not impact the infrastructure condition ratings.